Resident and Family Surveys

 In 2016-2017, the Ministry of Health began collecting and sharing the results from Resident and Family Experience surveys as a new approach to long-term care reporting.

-These surveys, developed in collaboration with the Health Quality Council and former Regional Health Authorities, are sent to all residents in long-term care and their family members.
+These surveys, developed in collaboration with the Health Quality Council and former Regional Health Authorities, are sent to residents in long-term care and their family members.
 They include a variety of questions related to their experience, and their satisfaction with care.

 The survey results will be used to improve care in long-term care facilities and effectively respond to issues identified.